Whether you’re studying in Auckland and are looking for a magical place to escape to … Read more

 - Services of local TEAN support staff throughout the semester

-- 4-day Orientation Excursion Program with meals, excursions, accommodations and transportation
+- 5-day Bridging Cultures Orientation Program in Queenstown with meals, excursions, accommodations and transportation

 - Cultural events and catch ups during the semester such as attending a rugby match

-- Access to unique and exciting optional mid-semester excursions, which may include New Zealand’s South Island, Thailand and other places
+- Access to unique and exciting optional excursions in Fiji, Cairns, or New Zealand’s South Island

 - Access to pre-arranged flight itineraries and booking agent